 - Custodial Credit Risk is the risk that the Plan will not be able to recover the value of its investments if the counterparty fails.
-The Plan's mutual fund investments are not subject to custodial credit risk for 2020 and 2019 in accordance with GASB Statement No. 40, Deposit and Investment Risk Disclosures-an amendment of GASB Statement No. 3 as the investments are open-end mutual funds. - Credit Risk is the risk that an issuer to an investment will not fulfill its obligations.
-As of December 31, 2020, and 2019, the Plan held one fixed income fund as of June 30, 2020 and 2019, the Vanguard Total Bond Index which was not rated.
+The Plan's mutual fund investments are not subject to custodial credit risk for 2021 and 2020 in accordance with GASB Statement No. 40, Deposit and Investment Risk Disclosures-an amendment of GASB Statement No. 3 as the investments are open-end mutual funds. - Credit Risk is the risk that an issuer to an investment will not fulfill its obligations.
+As of December 31, 2021, and 2020, the Plan held one fixed income fund as of June 30, 2021 and 2020, the Vanguard Total Bond Index which was not rated.
+The Plan has no policy to address any additional amounts potentially at risk.